Zup-Protocol/router-contracts/README.md

 ## Getting Started

 ### Dependencies
-- **Git**
-  - To know if Git is installed, run `git --version` you should see a response like `git version x.x.x`.
-  - If Git is not installed, head over to [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 - **Foundry**

   - To know if Foundry is installed, run `forge --version` you should see a response like `forge x.x.x`.
   - If Foundry is not installed, head over to [Foundry Installation](https://book.getfoundry.sh/getting-started/installation)

+- **Slither**

+  - To know if Slither is installed, run `slither --version` you should see a response like `x.x.x`.
+  - If Slither is not installed, head over to [How to install slither](https://github.com/crytic/slither?tab=readme-ov-file#how-to-install)

 - **Node.js**